WeblateOrg/weblate/docs/workflows.rst

 In many cases the original source language strings come from developers, as they write the code and provide initial strings.
-However developers are often not native speakers of the source language, and may not be capable of attaining the desired source string quality.
+However developers are often not native speakers of the source language, and may not be capable of attaining the desired source-string quality.
 Intermediate translation can help you in addressing this — because it makes for an additional quality gateway for strings between developers and translators.